-The EU has closed its airspace to any aircraft operated by Russian air carriers, Russian registered aircraft and any aircraft owned by Russian entities and persons.
-The EU also suspended facilitated access to EU visas pursuant to the 2007 Agreement between the European Community and the Russian Federation on the facilitation of issuance of short-stay visas, for Russian government officials and businesspersons.
-In addition, EU persons are prohibited from broadcasting or facilitating the broadcasting of content from Russian media outlets listed in Annex XV to (amended) Regulation 833/2014.
+The EU has suspended facilitated access to EU visas pursuant to the 2007 Agreement between the European Community and the Russian Federation on the facilitation of issuance of short-stay visas, for Russian government officials and businesspersons.

+In addition, EU persons are prohibited from broadcasting or facilitating broadcasting of content from Russian media outlets listed in Annex XV to (amended) Regulation 833/2014.